-Basically, you can get as much as 42% off the price of a new Avaris eBike or cycling equipment and not pay any tax or national insurance, via a government backed scheme.
+Basically, you can get as much as 40% off the price of a new Avaris eBike or cycling equipment and not pay any tax or national insurance, via a government backed scheme.
 The recent employee national insurance contribution rise, is actually a benefit for the cycle scheme, meaning there is more saving available.

 The schemes work in a partnership between your employer and the government, whereby you get a brand new bike straight away and you then pay back the reduced cost of the bike through your PAYE over a given period, generally from 12 to 18 months.

 So, your employer buys you a new bike of your choice at a significant saving, you then pay it back over an agreed period.

 The amount you save off the cost of the bike depends on your tax band but will vary between 26% and 40%.
 So, it is a pretty good deal for the user and for the environment.

 You can find out the exact amount you would save by using the calculators in the below affiliated scheme links.